daddabarba/CV2_3/README.md

 This will generate 4 files:

 * `meshes/face_untextured.obj`, which is the point cloud of the face without using the colors from the targets
-* `meshes/face_untextured.png`, which is the rendering of the face without using the colors from the targets
 * `meshes/face_textured.obj`, which is the point cloud of the face using the colors from the targets
 * `meshes/face_textured.png`, which is the rendering of the face using the colors from the targets